MALaw

 Other requirements | A motivation letter must be added to your application.
 For each programme you apply to, an individual motivation letter (statement of purpose) must be inserted.
 Motivation letter must consist the answers to the following questions (max 300 words per question):

 NB!
 It is important to properly cite and reference any sources used in your motivation letter (quotations, publications, ideas etc. that are not your own).
-Neglecting the rules of referencing and citation is considered plagiarism and will result in the disqualification of your application.
+Additionally, AI-generated text is not acceptable as the purpose of the motivation letter is to show the applicant’s genuine motivation.
+Neglecting the aforementioned principles will result in the disqualification of your application.
 Online interview |

 ---|